 Kristi Wichmann Arthur

-Kristi lives in Florence with her husband, Brad Arthur, and their three children.
-They attend Saint Paul Parish, Florence, Kentucky and their children attend Saint Paul School in Florence, Kentucky.
+Kristi lives in Union, Ky with her husband, Brad Arthur, and their four children.
+They attend Saint Paul Parish, Florence, Kentucky and their children attend school at St. Henry District High School, Erlanger, Kentucky and Saint Paul School in Florence, Kentucky.
 They are both involved in their children’s sports and activities, as coaches and leaders.